mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 I also thought that would put me into the water sooner and get a buffer of time for the run.
 It doesn't work that way here; faster swimmers start later and my group is third from last to go.

-I watch the professional men head out on the bike to pass the time.
+I watch the professional men exit the water and head out on the bike to pass the time.

 Finally my wait is over, _Group 15_ is called.
 We form a line and it is a slow procession to the edge of the water.
-The announced water temperature is 21°C. There is some turbidity but the water is cleaner that I expercted.
+The announced water temperature is 21°C. There is some turbidity but the water is cleaner that I expected.

 A short swim to the start line and _BOOM!_  A cannon fires and I am swimming with 250 new friends.